-As the Mayor of Perris, I am pleased to support the Riverside County Transportation Commission's (RCTC) Solutions for Congested Corridors Program (SCCP) and Local Partnership Program (LPP) grant applications for the Interstate (I) 15 Express Lanes Project Southern Extension (Project).
-The full Project extends the existing I-15 Express Lanes an additional 14.5 miles from Cajalco Road in Corona to State Route 74 (Central Avenue) in Lake Elsinore.
+I write in strong support for the Riverside County Transportation Commission's (RCTC) Solutions for Congested Corridors Program (SCCP) and Local Partnership Program (LPP) grant applications for the Interstate (I) 15 Express Lanes Project Southern Extension (Project).
+As you know, Inland Southern California, with over 4.5 million residents, is one of the fastest growing regions in our nation, and is also severely challenged in providing ample transportation infrastructure for those residents.
+The full RCTC Project will help address those transportation needs by extending the existing I-15 Express Lanes an additional 14.5 miles from Cajalco Road in Corona to State Route 74 (Central Avenue) in Lake Elsinore.
 RCTC is seeking \$85 million from SCCP and \$25 million from LPP under this funding request to advance Segment 1 of the project, which extends approximately five miles from Cajalco Road in Corona to Indian Truck Trail in Temescal Valley.

-The full Project will add two tolled express lanes in both directions within the existing I-15 median to facilitate mobility in Riverside County.
-The Project advances RCTC's mission to provide a safe, interconnected, multimodal transportation system with the following benefits:

-- Improve traffic operations and increase travel time reliability Providing new express lanes will enhance the flow of traffic by providing a reliable travel time alternative within the corridor. - Expand travel choice Augmenting the regional express lanes network encourages carpooling and use of express bus service. - Promote safety Enabling additional passenger vehicles to travel in dedicated lanes separated from trucks, which rely upon the I-15 corridor to deliver goods from the ports.

-Riverside County is the 10th largest county in the nation by population, with rapid growth occurring due to the region's relative housing affordability and economic opportunities.
-The Project will offset impacts to the I-15 corridor because of population growth, as well as continued growth in the nation's goods movement.
-The Project addresses competing passenger and
+The full Project will add two tolled express lanes in both directions within the existing I-15 median to facilitate mobility in Riverside County, and facilitate the following benefits: - Improve traffic operations and increase travel time reliability Providing new express lanes enhancing the flow of traffic by providing a reliable travel time alternative within the corridor. - Expand travel choice Augmenting the regional express lanes network encourages carpooling and use of express bus service. - Promote safety Enabling additional passenger vehicles to travel in dedicated lanes separated from trucks, which rely upon the I-15 corridor to deliver goods from the ports.
+The Project will offset impacts to the I-15 corridor as a result of population growth, as well as continued growth in the nation's goods movement, and address competing passenger and commercial traffic congestion on I-15.
+Please contact me if you have any questions regarding my strong support.